Windy City Harvest

 Zachary Harmon

 Zach joined our team in 2021 and maintains our 60,000-gallon aquaponic greenhouse growing year-round produce with the help of our tilapia and koi.
 He works alongside our transitional job trainees and apprentices through seeding, transplant, and harvest of our lettuce and herbs using a fraction of the water and space needed for traditional agriculture.
 Zach has a bachelor’s degree in sustainability studies with a focus on natural resource management from the University of Texas.
 He spent some time working in the solar energy sector while working with farms on the weekends.
-In order to focus on sustainable agriculture full-time, he followed an opportunity to work on a farm in southern Chile in while constructing an aquaponics system.
+In order to focus on sustainable agriculture full-time, he followed an opportunity to work on a farm in southern Chile constructing an aquaponics system.
 Chicago’s urban agriculture community has renewed his hope for sustainable living in modern life.
 He appreciates Windy City Harvest’s ability to bring fresh produce, job opportunities, green space, and life to the community.

 Dominique Stevens